TonyDoc71/plutus-v2-starter-kit/README.md

 ## Testing the AlwaysTrue Plutus contract

-To test the contract we can try to send `5 ADA` to the contract address and try to unlock it annd send it back to your wallet address.
+To test the contract we can try to send `5 ADA` to the contract address and try to unlock it and send it back to your wallet address.

 We can send `ADA` to the contract with the following command: